Google Analytics Glossary

 How to track form submissions in Google Analytics?

-Google Analytics can help track form submissions and give you vital insights into how your visitors respond to your website.
+Google Analytics can help track form submissions and give you insights into how your visitors respond to your website.
 First, create a goal in Google Analytics by clicking on the “Admin” tab at the top of your account.
 From there, choose “Goals” from the left-hand menu and click “New Goal.”

 How to track button clicks in Google Analytics?